fabxc/prometheus/promql/README.md

 The future may bring more relevant requirements to modify Prometheus's state at runtime or get information about it.
 Backing up to long-term storage (now), removing old data (now), or anything that fulfills "Do this, now!" and is thus not part of the more static configuration.
-The engine is then a central place to execute or relay those statements and handle the process.

-To me having a set of parsable statements that I can execute through a file, a shell, or over HTTP seems very appealing.

-### Functions

-Using reflection for functions (like text/template does) was considered.
-There are few times where reflection makes sense.
-This seemed to be one of it.
-Having the function's define what data they want through their argument types would have been nice.
-In general, though, there are edge cases in `delta` etc. that would make it overly complicated.
-Leaving it as it is seems to provide greater flexibility.
-However, with the evaluator object, evaluating the arguments became a bit cleaner.

-Type constraints are now a bit stronger for functions - summed up, giving up a bit here, gaining a bit there... in total it seems to be minor differences that are not all that important in practice.
+The respective endpoints in the engine could obviously easily be used to provide the same data over HTTP handlers and whatnot.